Pnoxi/ESP8266_Blynk_WOL_Server/README.md

 ## Blynk device configuration:

-I don't think there is yet a way to share templates on the new Blynk, but this is how the dashboard is created:
+I don't think there is yet a way to share templates on the new Blynk, but you can go to images to see how the dashboard is created.

 ## Known Issues